28th October 2012

 Baba Ramdev is very good in yoga but not very good at all in policy thinking.
 Just like I'm very bad in yoga and much better in policy matters.

 He is now willing to accept this fact.
 The fact that he now thinks that Chankaya might have something useful to say on corruption is a sign that he is changing.

 In the end the TRUTH wins.
 Satyameva Jayate.
 We need to find solutions that work.
 And Chanakya had found many of them.
 We need to rediscover Chanakya.

 It is my job to continue to speak the truth.
 When India is ready, it will listen.
 Of that I'm sure.
 I'm glad that Baba Ramdev and I had a very positive and productive conversation recently.

 I'm even willing to work closely with him subject to (a) verification that his accounts are totally clean and (b) detailed policy agreement.

 He must also eschew any support for either BJP or Congress.
 He must stop supporting the reservations policy, and he must stop demanding a prohibition on cow slaughter.

 Remember that Chanakya's Arthashastra does NOT contain any such admonition against cow slaughter.
-Indeed, there is every likelihood that in Vedic times, Indians ate beef.
+[Sanjeev: Actually, beef was officially permitted to be sold by the King during Chanakya's time] Indeed, there is every likelihood that in Vedic times, Indians ate beef.
 But that's neither here nor there.
 Let historians debate that.
 And I'm not asking anyone to eat anything or not eat anything.
 That's their private business.